odinuv/web/en/apv/articles/javascript/index.md

 Use [CamelCase](https://en.wikipedia.org/wiki/Camel_case) variable names to emphasize that a variable is intended to contain a class definition.

-The `prototype` property of function object is a container for methods that are mapped to an instance being created using `new` keyword.
+The `prototype` property of a function object is a container for methods that are mapped to an instance being created using `new` keyword.
 In method's context, the `this` variable refers to individual instance.
 An interesting point is that you can change prototype of a class and all instances will notice that change even if they were created before that change.
+You should not return anything from constructor -- JavaScript would use that value as a result of `new` operator which is not intuitive.
+Do not call constructors as regular functions also, that would cause to create unwanted global variables because `this` variable points to `window` object in global function's context.

 Inheritance is achieved by chaining of prototypes, here is a simple example: